Yom Kippur War: Egyptian atrocities

 Israeli historian Aryeh Yitzhaki estimated that the Egyptians killed about 200 Israeli soldiers who had surrendered.
-Yitzhaki based his claim on army documents.
+Yitzhaki based this estimate on army documents.
 In addition, dozens of Israeli prisoners were beaten and otherwise mistreated in Egyptian captivity.

 Individual Israeli soldiers gave testimony of witnessing comrades killed after surrendering to the Egyptians, or seeing the bodies of Israeli soldiers found blindfolded with their hands tied behind their backs.
 Avi Yaffe, a radioman serving on the Bar-Lev Line, reported hearing calls from other soldiers that the Egyptians were killing anyone who tried to surrender, and also obtained recordings of soldiers who were saved from Egyptian firing squads.

-Issachar Ben-Gavriel, an Israeli soldier who was captured at the Suez Canal, claimed that out of his group of 19 soldiers who surrendered, 11 were shot dead.
-Another soldier claimed that a soldier in his unit was captured alive but beaten to death during interrogation.
+Issachar Ben-Gavriel, an Israeli soldier who was captured at the Suez Canal, said that out of his group of 19 soldiers who surrendered, 11 were shot dead.
+Another soldier said that a soldier in his unit was captured alive but beaten to death during interrogation.
 Photographic evidence of such executions exists, though some of it has never been made public.
 Photos were also found of Israeli prisoners who were photographed alive in Egyptian captivity, but were returned to Israel dead.

 In 2013, the Israeli government declassified documents detailing Egyptian atrocities against prisoners of war, recording the deaths of at least 86 Israeli POWs at the hands of Egyptian forces.
 In an interview Israeli major general Herzl Shafir recalled instances of these accounts, including that of an injured prisoner who was murdered when an Egyptian doctor "disconnected him from the oxygen and kept him from getting an intravenous drip."
 He noted that statistics on the number of people killed was still unclear.